Strolling along Laguna Beach

 14. Hike the Santa Monica Mountains

-There are hundreds of miles of beautiful trails to explore within the Santa Monica Mountains National Recreation area, which at 154,000 acres, is the world’s largest urban national park!
+There are hundreds of miles of beautiful trails to explore within the Santa Monica Mountains National Recreation area.
+At more than 150,000 acres, it is the world’s largest urban national park!
 It’s wonderful to have so many peaceful, scenic, rustic trails just a short drive away from the city.
 Trails are very diverse, ranging from simple nature strolls to all day adventures, with scenery highlights varying from picturesque coastal views, to up close views of the L.A. skyline.

 For a bit of everything, just 10 minutes from Santa Monica beach, I recommend the Los Liones Trail.
-This relatively easy hike is just under 3 miles total, not very hilly, and offers wonderful views of the coast and the skyline.
+This relatively easy hike comes in just under 3 miles total and offers wonderful views of the coast and the skyline.
 Bring plenty of water, wear quality hiking shoes, and set out in the morning to avoid hefty crowds, and you are ready for a rustic escape from the urban congestion!
+Note that there are a few different turn around points if you can’t handle the entire trek.

 15. Watch the sea lions sunning at La Jolla Cove